ibm-cloud-docs/vpc/file_storage_vpc_create.md

 * Create a file share and mount target together,
 * Create a file share and add mount target later.

+When you create a mount target, its transit encryption type must reflect the share's allowed transit encryption modes.
+You can create multiple mount targets for the share if it's to be used by hosts in different VPCs.

 ## Creating a file share in the UI
 {: #file-storage-create-ui}
 {: ui}

 In the {{site.data.keyword.cloud_notm}} console, you can create a file share with or without a mount target.
 However, you need to create a mount target when you want to mount the share on a virtual server instance.
-You can create multiple mount targets for the share if it's to be used by hosts in different VPCs.

 ### Creating a file share in the UI
 {: #fs-create-share-target-ui}